Landviser-LLC/eo-data/README.md

  ~~~
  .env39eo/scripts/activate
  ~~~
- Notice how the prompt changed showing that you are in your Python environment - with core Python modules copied in environmental folder and activated
+ Notice how the prompt changed showing that you are in your Python environment - with core Python modules copied into environment folder and activated
  ~~~
  (.env39eo) PS C:\Users\laris\OneDrive\PY3\eo_crops>
  ~~~